Masahiro-Kondo-AIST/MphImplicit/readme.md

 The generator will be launched and particles will be generated reading cubolid file (*.boid).

-3."source" contains the main solver for MPH-WC calculations.
+3."source" contains the main solver for MPH-I calculations.
 To complie it, run

 ```